-Cleverly sited as an extension of the house, the Richard D. Wood Formal Garden has been part of the Oldfields estate since its inception.
+Cleverly sited as an extension of the house, the Wood Formal Garden has been part of the Oldfields estate since its inception.
 It was designed by the architect of the house, Lewis Ketcham Davis, when the home was built for the Landon family in 1913 and remained largely untouched during Percival Gallagher’s 1920s reimagining of the estate.

 The low wall surrounding the space, symmetrical layout, and tightly trimmed hedges create structure that holds in brightly colored perennials and roses.
 White arbors mark the center of each side, framing a fountain.

-The R.D.
-Wood Formal Garden is a colorful, intimate space to explore, filled with both seasonal and perennials plantings.
+The Wood Formal Garden is a colorful, intimate space to explore, filled with both seasonal and perennials plantings.